 “How do you know something bad is happening in there?
 Could just be a woman giving birth or something.”

 “Call it a hunch.
 Let’s just see what we can see and take down the address.
 Tomorrow, I’ll do a little checking.”

 “What’s the harm in looking around tonight?”

-“Well, let’s say we go with your plan.
-If something goes wrong then, you could be dead by the time I get wind of anything out here.”
+“Well, let’s say we go with your plan and you go in there alone.
+If something goes wrong, then you could be dead by the time I get wind of anything out here.”

 “I know how to handle myself Richard.
 Believe it or not, I’ve navigated my way through more than a few sketchy situations.”

 “That’s with people you know.
 We don’t know anything about these people.
 Just based on what you’ve said about Nicole, I’d say it’s not a good idea to go in blind.”